milensski/milensski/README.md

 - 🌱 I’m currently learning **JS Web**

-  `Full Stack Developer In progress`
+  `Full Stack Developer with Angular and Python`

 - 🧑‍🎓 I’m a Student at **Softuni**
 - 🔥 I'm interested in web development and data engineering